 - Crossbite: A crossbite occurs when an upper tooth is behind the lower opposing tooth.
 A crossbite can cause uneven jaw growth and wearing down of teeth.

 - Underbite: An underbite can occur when the lower jaw projects in front of the upper teeth.

 There are certain signs that indicate your child may have one of these issues.
 You may observe them having difficulty chewing or biting their cheek.
 Other causes for concern are late or an early loss of baby teeth sounds coming from the jaws when chewing or breathing through the mouth.

-The purpose of braces is to gradually align teeth so they will not only look nice, but also function properly without causing discomfort or uneven wear.
+The purpose of braces is to create a straighter smile by gradually aligning teeth.
+Braces also help make sure that teeth function properly and that their alignment does not cause discomfort or uneven wear.
 Braces are available in various materials and forms.
-It’s best to choose a certain type of braces based on your teen’s age, personality, and activity level.
+It’s best to choose the type of braces based on your teen’s age, personality, and activity level.

 Ceramic braces and metal braces are worn around the clock and use metal or ceramic brackets connected by arch-wires to move your teen’s teeth.
 Invisalign treatment is a newer technology for straightening teeth that uses clear, removable aligner trays to reposition teeth.
 Invisalign aligners are replaced approximately every two weeks.
 Because the trays are removed when eating, there are no food restrictions with Invisalign, but there is a greater risk of the trays not being worn enough or getting lost.